ManavRanawat/KYC-Authentication/README.md

 # KYC Authentication
-- We have created a high level kyc authentication for aadhar card, pan card and driving licence.
+- We have created a high level kyc authentication for aadhar card, pan card and driving license.
 - There are multiple stages of authentication that we have done to verify the user and verify the document.

 ## The Authentication provided are:-